fenago/microservices/coin/readme.md

   Let’s now build the docker image by typing the following command -
     `
-docker build -t rng-docker .
+docker build -t hasher-docker .
 `

 That’s it.
 You can now see the list of all the docker images on your system using the following command